Ford Overdrive Light Flashing (7 Reasons With Troubleshoot)

 When the transmission fluid temperature increases beyond a certain level, it can also result in the flashing of the overdrive light.

-Generally speaking, unless you are experiencing extremely hot temperatures, the transmission fluid temperature will not increase.
 Other than that, a problem with the radiator will heat all the engine parts and the temperature fluid.
-In that case, the engine will not function properly, and the overdrive light will start flashing.

 6. Burnt or short wires: